What to do if Radiators are not Working

 If the radiator has a TRV (thermostatic radiator valve) remove the head.
 Check to see if the pin moves freely.
 DO NOT hit with a hammer or any other tool as suggested on other websites.
 You can break the pin or worse still it will fly out of its collar and leave you with a water fountain.
 All you need to do is gently move the pin up and down with a pair of pliers.
 Leave the pin in the up position, adjust the removed head to the highest temperature setting and re-attach to the valve body.
 Now would probably be the time to think about getting new TRV’s.
 After that check that the lockshield on the other end of the radiator is fully open.

-If after trying all of the above you still do not have a hot radiator, it could be a blocked pipe in the floor.
-Call an engineer or contact us.
+If after trying all of the above you still do not have a hot radiator it could be a blocked pipe in the floor.
+You’ll need to call an engineer.
+Good Luck!